woss/fork-flyimg/README.md

 - [x] Benchmark the application.
 - [ ] Decouple the core logic from Silex in order to make it portable.
-- [ ] Test it with couple of frameworks, Phalcon Php is a good candidate.
 - [ ] Add overlays functionality (Text on top of the image)
 - [ ] Storage auto-mapping
 - [ ] Add support for FLIFF, BPG and JPEG2000